Antagonizta777/Antagonizta777/README.md

 - 📚 I'm always learning something new.
 - 💻 I enjoy exploring technology and building projects.
 - 🖥️ I love PC building and hardware.
-- 🏍️ I like working on motorcyles and cars.
+- 🏍️ I like working on motorcycles and cars.

 ---